John Cosgrove (actor)

-John Cosgrove (1867 – 11 August 1925) was an Australian actor, writer and director who worked in theatre and films during the silent era.
+John Cosgrove (1867 – 11 August 1925) was an Australian male actor, writer and director who worked in theatre and films during the silent era.
 He sometimes collaborated with Bland Holt.

 Personal life

 Cosgrove had a turbulent personal life.
 He would borrow money so often he was nicknamed "The Great Australian Bite".
 His first daughter died when a few days old.
 Another daughter, Noel, died of tuberculosis at the age of nineteen.
 His son Bill died in a plane crash in 1943.